jackwaudby/dbordb/README.md

 # Database of Research Databases

-Taking motivation from the excellent [Database of Databases (DoD)](https://dbdb.io/) the goal here is to catalog **research protoype database systems**, highlighting their "novel" features and design principles.
+Taking motivation from the excellent [Database of Databases](https://dbdb.io/) the goal here is to catalog **research protoype database systems**, highlighting their "novel" features and design principles.
 Initially there will be a focus on distributed databases.

 + Sinfonia